OctaForge/OctaBuild/README.md

 by threading.

 It can be used standalone at this point.
 Once everything is more done, a library form will be introduced.
+Several of the features are currently present via libostd (such as glob matching).

 It needs libcubescript to function, which you can fetch at https://git.octaforge.org/tools/libcubescript.git or at